Sandblasting: Portable blast equipment

 Mobile dry abrasive blast systems are typically powered by a diesel air compressor.
 The air compressor provides a large volume of high pressure air to a single or multiple "blast pots".
 Blast pots are pressurized, tank-like containers, filled with abrasive material, used to allow an adjustable amount of blasting grit into the main blasting line.
 The number of blast pots is dictated by the volume of air the compressor can provide.
 Fully equipped blast systems are often found mounted on semi-tractor trailers, offering high mobility and easy transport from site to site.
 Others are hopper-fed types making them lightweight and more mobile.

-In wet blasting, the abrasive is introduced into a pressurized stream of water or other liquid, creating a slurry.
-Wet blasting is often used in applications where the minimal dust generation is desired.
-Portable applications may or may not recycle the abrasive.
+Portable blast systems use either a welded pressure vessel, to overcome nozzle backpressure, to store and transfer abrasive media into a connected blast hose from a higher pressure differential, or use a non-pressurized hopper, which utilizes a process called dual induction, which conveys abrasive media to a tandem blast nozzle using an air powered jet pump or eductor, in which abrasive is propelled through a blast nozzle via a separate air hose connected to the blast nozzle, which eliminates the requirement for a pressure vessel.

 Blast cabinet

 A blast cabinet is essentially a closed loop system that allows the operator to blast the part and recycle the abrasive.
 It usually consists of four components; the containment (cabinet), the abrasive blasting system, the abrasive recycling system and the dust collection.
-The operator blasts the parts from the outside of the cabinet by placing his arms in gloves attached to glove holes on the cabinet, viewing the part through a view window, turning the blast on and off using a foot pedal or treadle.
+The operator blasts the parts from the outside of the cabinet by placing their arms in gloves attached to glove holes on the cabinet, viewing the part through a view window, turning the blast on and off using a foot pedal or treadle.
 Automated blast cabinets are also used to process large quantities of the same component and may incorporate multiple blast nozzles and a part conveyance system.

 There are three systems typically used in a blast cabinet.
 Two, siphon and pressure, are dry and one is wet: